Former Tulsa police officer bound over on rape charge

 She testified that she was terrified, but the former police officer told detectives the sex was consensual.

-Deangelo Reyes was bound over to district court on a first-degree rape charge Tuesday evening after a judge heard testimony from his alleged victim and a police investigator in the case.
+Deangelo Reyes was bound over to district court on a first-degree rape charge Tuesday evening after a judge heard testimony from the woman and a police investigator in the case.

+State prosecutors charged Reyes in June after the woman reported the encounter to police through a friend.
+She alleged that Reyes, in full uniform and in a marked patrol vehicle while on duty, flirted with her while she was walking her dog and later met her at her motel room, where they had sex.

 In the nearly four-hour long preliminary hearing, the criminal history of the victim became a main focus.

-State prosecutors charged Reyes in June after the woman reported the encounter to police through a friend.
-She alleged Reyes, in full uniform and in a marked patrol vehicle while on duty, flirted with her while she was walking her dog and later met her at her motel room, where they had sex.

-Her weather-beaten face attested to the life on the streets she testified about, and she rocked in her seat as she answered Assistant District Attorney Allison Nutt's questions.
+Her weather-worn face attested to the life on the streets she testified about, and she rocked in her seat as she answered Assistant District Attorney Allison Nutt's questions.

 People are also reading…

-The woman testified that she wasn't initially sure why the police officer had approached her, but she was eager to treat him kindly as she had a small amount of methamphetamine on her at the time.
-She said she consumed the drugs before her next interaction with Reyes and that she was willing to do anything to avoid jail, as her children had told her that they'd cut off their relationship if she returned to custody again.
+The woman testified that she wasn't initially sure why the police officer had approached her, but she said she was eager to treat him kindly as she had a small amount of methamphetamine on her at the time.
+She said she consumed the drugs before her next interaction with Reyes and that she was willing to do anything to avoid going to jail, as her children had told her they'd cut off their relationship with her if she returned to custody again.

-Reyes reportedly told detectives in a secondary interview — after admitting he was dishonest in the first — that he approached the woman thinking she might be a homicide witness police were searching for.
+Reyes reportedly told detectives in a secondary interview — after admitting that he was dishonest in the first — that he approached the woman thinking she might be a homicide witness for whom police were searching.
 Tulsa Police Lt.
 Darin Ehrenreich testified that Reyes said he realized as he got closer that she wasn't the witness.

 The two gave differing accounts of their interaction — with Reyes slightly shaking his head upon hearing the victim's account of the sex — and defense attorney Andrea Brown highlighted the discrepancies while questioning the victim's credibility.

-Brown emphasized the woman's lengthy criminal history to the court, including a 2012 conviction of assault and battery on a police officer and a 2020 arrest on a complaint of false reporting of a crime, the latter of which the woman disputed on the stand.
+Brown emphasized to the court the woman's lengthy criminal history, including a 2012 conviction for assault and battery on a police officer and a 2020 arrest on a complaint of false reporting of a crime, the latter of which the woman disputed on the stand.

 Nutt agreed that the victim's criminal history did matter, but only in the sense that it was lorded over her by a predator seeking to exploit her vulnerability.